TPrabhat/Geocoding-Service/README.md

 ```
 The above will prompt user to enter an address.
 Once an address is input the matching co ordinates are displayed and the user is prompted to enter another address.
 Type exit to terminate the program

+## Using GeoCoder library

+Use the class method GeoCode with the address passed as an argument to decode the co ordinates

+### Example
+GeoCoder.GeoCode("your address here")

 ## Sample input 1
 ```